tock/book/src/course/root-of-trust/encryption-service.md

 4. To test this out, build and install your application as previous, then run `tockloader listen` in a separate terminal.
-When you select the encryption service and hit "Start" in the menu, you should see your message in the console (not on the screen).
+When you select the encryption service and hit `Start` in the menu, you should see your message in the console (not on the screen).

    > **TIP:** You can leave the console running, even when compiling and